Donald Trump Postpones Denmark Trip After Danish PM Tells Him Greenland Is Not For Sale

 For example, Eva Flyvholm, the foreign policy chair for Denmark’s Red-Green Alliance, told Danish media that, “There are already many good reasons to think that the man is a fool, and now he has given another good reason.”

-Similarly, former prime minister Helle Thorning-Schmidt tweeted that the entire ordeal was “deeply insulting to the people of Greenland and Denmark.”
+Similarly, former Prime Minister Helle Thorning-Schmidt tweeted that the entire ordeal was “deeply insulting to the people of Greenland and Denmark.”

 Delivered To Your INBOX